 There were also some theological conclusions drawn by the authors that gave me pause.
 For example, they rightly point out that Jeremiah 29:11 was written to Judeans facing exile, not Americans making career plans.
-But Richards and O’Brien (2012) conclude, “Western Christians, especially North American Christians, tend to read every scriptural promise, every blessing, as if it necessarily applies to us—to each of us and all of us individually.” (p.
+But Richards and O’Brien (2012) conclude, “Western Christians, especially North American Christians, tend to read every scriptural promise, every blessing, as if it necessarily applies to us—to each of us and all of us individually” (p.
 193).
 While I agree with their larger point that interpreting all Scripture as if we were the center of the universe is not wise, I did not feel they left enough latitude for passages that might rightly be interpreted as containing truths that are both specific to the original audience and have a universal application.
 I also took issue with their application of biblical principles to the actions of the state or government.
 For example, Richards and O’Brien (2012) suggested that “we in the United States resort to military force much too quickly, a long time before we meet Paul’s standard of ‘if it is possible, as far as it depends on you’” (p.
 185).
-However, Paul’s teaching about love in action in Romans 12 was clearly written to the church in Rome, not the Roman government.
+Paul’s standard, as I read it, was given to the individual Christian rather than secular governments.

 Overall, though, I found this book thought-provoking and valuable.
 In fact, it is because the authors challenged my Western bias that I found Misreading Scripture with Western Eyes memorable and well worth the read.